 - Summoning Tome - (100 MP) Juste transforms into a winged demon and throws parts of his wings around like boomerangs.

-- Sub-Weapon - (5 jewels) Juste throws the cross horizontally, where it will return like a boomerang.
-If he is wearing the Nova Ring, the cross moves forward faster and farther (at the cost of 8 jewels).
+- Sub-Weapon - (5 Hearts) Juste throws the cross horizontally, where it will return like a boomerang.
+If he is wearing the Nova Ring, the cross moves forward faster and farther (at the cost of 8 Hearts).

 - Fire Book - (50 MP) Juste summons a huge cross in front of him that acts like a proximity mine.
 If an enemy touches it, a large flame spirals around the screen.